Late Implantation – How It Affects Pregnancy

 Progesterone plays a crucial role in preparing the uterus for implantation and supporting early pregnancy.
 Low levels of progesterone can lead to a thin uterine lining that’s less hospitable to a fertilised egg.
 This can make it harder for implantation to occur, and in some cases, it can lead to late implantation.
 However, it’s worth noting that there are many factors that can impact progesterone levels, and every pregnancy is different.
 So while low progesterone levels might be a factor in some cases of late implantation, it’s not necessarily the only cause.
 If you have concerns about your progesterone levels or your pregnancy in general, it’s best to talk to your healthcare provider for personalised advice.

-Remember nobody can estimate when the embryo will attach itself onto the uterine wall.
+Remember, nobody can estimate when the embryo will attach itself to the uterine wall.
 More research needs to be done to prevent late implantation and to increase the chances of successful pregnancies.
 Though it may not be the real reason why women suffer miscarriages, the fact that it is more likely to occur in the case of late implantation is something scientists are still trying to find answers to.

 For now, the only thing women can do to prevent problems with late implantation is to live a healthy lifestyle.
 Eat well, exercise and quit smoking if you are in the habit of doing so.